HomeDirectoriesHow to Rank Higher on Google Maps with Directory Citations

 According to Backlinko’s comprehensive SEO guide, local citations should be part of a broader SEO strategy.
 They work synergistically with on-page optimisation and link building.

-Citation Audit and Cleanup
+Citation audit and cleanup

 Common problems include old addresses from previous locations, outdated phone numbers, inconsistent business names, and duplicate listings.
 Each inconsistency dilutes your local SEO power and confuses potential customers.